 - Professional Discipline

-Over the last few years Darren has been ranked consistently in the Legal 500 as a leading junior in Crime and in the 2021 edition for Professional Discipline.
-Darren is a pupil supervisor, advocacy trainer and an accredited commercial mediator.
+Over the last few years, Darren has been ranked consistently in the Legal 500 as a leading junior in Crime and in the 2021 edition for Professional Discipline.
+Darren is a pupil supervisor, advocacy trainer, and an accredited commercial mediator.
 He was a nominee for junior barrister of the year at the 2018 Bar Pro Bono Awards.
 He sits on several regulatory panels and is a legal chair on police disciplinary tribunals.
 Darren undertakes direct access work and is an authorised litigator.
 He is an associate lecturer at the University of Law.

-Darren came to the Bar from an initial career in the City working for international insurers and Lloyds, where he worked his way up through the ranks to become an international loss adjuster and in-house lawyer handing a wide range of commercial claims and dispute resolution work.
+Darren came to the Bar from an initial career in the City working for international insurers and Lloyds, where he worked his way up through the ranks to become an international loss adjuster and in-house lawyer handling a wide range of commercial claims and dispute resolution work.